-In Claiborne and Jefferson Counties, where Negro congressional candidates polled a majority of the vote in the June 7 primary, the Negro candidates are given a good chance of win- Negro candidates are also running for U.S. Representative from the First and Third Congressional Districts.
-Madison County constable, Holmes County justice of the peace, and Leflore County supervisor. ning, The number of Negro candidates isn't the only unusual thing about this election.
+In Claiborne and Jefferson Counties, where Negro congressional candidates polled a majority of the vote in the June 7 primary, the Negro candidates are given a good chance of winning.
+Negro candidates are also running for U.S. Representative from the First and Third Congressional Districts.
+Madison County constable, Holmes County justice of the peace, and Leflore County supervisor.
+The number of Negro candidates isn't the only unusual thing about this election.
 In the past in Mississippi, all a candidate needed--once he got past the primary--was the Democratic party label.
 But in the race for Prentiss Walker's seat as U.S. Representative from the Fourth District, it's the Republican candidate, L. L. McAllister, who's been boasting about his party.
 You can't find the word "Democrat" on Democratic candidate G.V.
 "Sonny" Montgomery's campaign literature.
 The reason isn't hard to find.
-In the last congressional election, more than 88 per cent of the voters in Lauderdale County -- the home of both candidates and the largest county in the district-voted Republican.
-McAllister's campaign concentrates on attacking "the LBJ way--anew leech on life," Montgomery apparently doesn't want to take a chance on being identified with the national Democratic party.
-Mobile Mobile Chapter No. 3 of Licensed Practical Nurses held their sixth annual fashion show, "A Day in the Life of Florence Nightingale," last Saturday at the Elks Club.
-Against a background of wild music by the Continentals, chapter members modeled thelatest in hospital, lingerie, casual, after-five, hostess, and bridal wear.
+In the last congressional election, more than 88 per cent of the voters in Lauderdale County--the home of both candidates and the largest county in the district -voted Republican.
+McAllister's campaign concentrates on attacking "the LBJ way--a new leech on life," Montgomery apparently doesn't want to take a chance on being identified with the national Democratic party. ek.
+(From James J Mobile Abbeville Mobile Chapter No. 3 of Licensed Practical Nurses held their sixth annual fashion show, "A Day in the Life Augusta Griffin Sr. served two days of Florence Nightingale," last Saturday at the Elks Club.
+Against a background of wild music by the Continentals, chapter members modeled the latest in hospital, lingerie, casual, after-five, hostess, and bridal wear.
 On Nov.
-8 football team defeated Andalusia High School last Friday, 18 to 7, For homecoming this week, HCTS plays Grimsley High.
+8 football team defeated Andalusia High School last Friday, 18 to 7.
+For homecoming this week, HCTS plays Grimsley High.
 Homecoming activities also include the 1966 Coronation Ball and the annual parade.
 (From James J. Vaughan)

 Mobile "We must succeed in bringing peace to our peoples before we can succeed in bringing it to the world," Archbishop Thomas J. Toolen told the thousands of men, women, and children who marched for peace in honor of Christ the King last Sunday.
-The march was designed to impress Mobilians that to love God"is to bring him into the hearts of all men."
+The march was designed to impress Mobilians that to love God "is to bring him into the hearts of all men."
 Abbeville The Rev. L.R.
 Warmack is in the hospital in Tuskegee.
 He is seriously ill.
 (From James J. Vaughan) Pull the Lever For the Black Panther--And Then Go On Home

-PULL THE LEVER for the BLACK PANTHER
+PULL THE LEVER

+for the BLACK PANTHER

-and then GO ON HOME
+GO ON HOME and then

 (Pd.
 Pol.
 Adv. by Lowndes County Freedom Organization, J. Hulett, chmn.)

 "This is Norman Lumpkin, WRMA News Editor and Reporter.
-For one newscast I write, call on the telephone, and talk with all sorts of people for YOU.
-Hear news from Central Alabama as well as from Viet Nam on WRMA, 950 in Montgomery, Ala."
+For one newscast I write, call on the telephone, and talk with all sorts of people for YOU, Hear news from Central Alabama as well as from Viet Nam on WRMA, 950 in Montgomery, Ala."
 Norman Lumpkin reports eight times daily, every hour on the half-hour.
 Do you have news?
 Call 264-6440 and ask for Norman Lumpkin.
-Also, for your continuing listening, our GOSPEL PROGRAMS, 4:00 to 6:00 AM and 9:15 to 11:00 AM, and with Gretchen Jenkins from 11:00 AM to 12 Noon, Monday thru Friday.
-Radio Station WAPX HAS INSTITUTED The Pastor's Study BROADCAST DAILY MONDAY THRU FRIDAY, 9:00 to 9:15 AM THE PASTOR'S STUDY is a daily devotional prepared under the auspices of and in conjunction with the Montgomery Ministerial Alliance.
-Listen to your favorite minister in WAPX Radio 1600 k.c. on your dial MONTGOMERY
+MONDAY THRU FRIDAY, 9:00 to 9:15 AM THE PASTOR'S STUDY is a daily devotional prepared under the auspices of and in conjunction with the Montgomery Ministerial Alliance.
+Listen to your favorite minister in our Pastor's Study.